Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Who is hosting

-This wānanga is hosted by Co- Aotearoa, in collaboration with a diverse Project Steering Group of mana whenua and cross-sector climate leaders.
+This wānanga is hosted by Co- Aotearoa, in collaboration with a diverse Wānanga Steering Group of mana whenua, cross-sector climate champions and emerging leaders.

 Co- Aotearoa was born out of the Auckland Climate Festival.
 We’re a non-profit dedicated to fostering regenerative climate action through collaboration and systemic change.